 The Consequences for Driving on a Suspended or Revoked License in Florida

 In Florida, a judge typically has good reason to suspend or revoke a person’s driver’s license, so when that person is caught driving on a suspended or revoked license, they face a range of criminal consequences.
 These penalties can include up to five years in prison and up to $5,000 in fines.
-Because of the hefty punishment, it would be in your best interest to contact a Miami traffic offenses defense attorney to protect your rights and your freedom if you are arrested for driving when you should not be.
+Because of the hefty punishment, it would be in your best interest to contact a Miami traffic offenses defense lawyer to protect your rights and your freedom if you are arrested for driving when you should not be.

 Difference Between a Suspended and Revoked License